 #3.
 Get people engaged

 Having a sense of purpose is key to feeling good about ourselves and what we do, so naturally, this extends to our work.
 Engaging employees with your organizational purpose supports wellbeing by reminding them why their work matters.

 A recent LinkedIn survey revealed that 69% of employees believe they would work harder if their efforts were recognized.
 You can read more about how to do this in our article on driving engagement with employee recognition tools.

 Get everyone involved

 Running wellbeing campaigns and initiatives address issues head-on and bring everyone together for a good cause.
 World Mental Health Day, for example, is a prime occasion for promoting wellness activities on your intranet homepage.
 These campaigns underpin a culture of mindfulness, building a sense of corporate citizenship among employees.

 Giving employees the chance to de-stress is extremely beneficial.
 This can be as simple as encouraging employees to take their paid leave.
 Last year the average American only took 54% of their paid vacation days.
 An intranet platform that makes it easy to book time off can encourage employees to unwind.

 Want to amplify your wellbeing initiatives?

-If employee wellbeing is important to you, or you'd like to learn more about what you can do to support wellness in the workplace, book a free consultation with one of our experts today!
+If employee wellbeing is important to you, or you'd like to learn more about what you can do to support wellness in the workplace, book a free demo with one of our experts today!